 Pandora FMS can provide different information on locations, and interactive maps that show the real time position of agents.
 It can also generate movement tracking for each agent throughout time using reverse geo-localization and “translating” the coordinates into standard addresses.

 Simple Network Management Protocol (SNMP) is a UDP-based network protocol.
-It is used mostly in network management systems to monitor network-attached devices for conditions that warrant administrators’ attention.
+It is used in a network monitoring tool to monitor network-attached devices for conditions that warrant administrators’ attention.
 Pandora FMS can monitor any device using SNMP protocol directly from the Pandora FMS Network Server.

 Windows Management Instrumentation (WMI) (or Windows Management Interface) is a set of extensions for the Windows Driver Model that provides an operating system interface through which the instrumented components provide information and notification.
 Pandora FMS can monitor any Windows System SNMP protocol directly from the Pandora FMS WMI Server or using the WMI module available in the Windows Agent.

 High speed ICMP and SNMP exploration

 Starting at version 4.0, Pandora FMS includes a new “Enterprise Network Server” which performs the same tasks as the Open Source version, but up to 50 times faster.
 Using faster, more specific tools for each test, and by organizing the checks in multi-thread blocks, it provides efficient management in systems that go through thousands of ICMP and/or SNMP checks.

 Network topology detection and auto-discovery